OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-01/README.md

 ## Hello world

 Start by creating an EC2 instance using Terraform.
+Create [main.cf](./main.cf) with the following contents:

 ```terraform
 resource "aws_instance" "my_server" {